NDA versus Release Form

-A couple of Bang2writers messaged me yesterday via email and FB chat, asking about NDAs and release forms, so I thought it might be of use to repeat it here for anyone else who might be wondering.
+A couple of Bang2writers messaged me yesterday via email and FB chat, asking about the difference between an NDA and a release form.
+I thought it might be of use to repeat it here for anyone else who might be wondering.

 What is an NDA?

 NDA stands for “non disclosure agreement”.
 This is something PRODUCTION COMPANIES may send out with its scripts to readers like me.
 This is not because they are afraid *I* will steal their script, though.
 It is because they are afraid rival companies will get the heads-up on their project.

 NDAs usually last between one and three years.
 Projects with an NDA are usually “packaged”.
 This usually means the project has a cast attached and a budget drawn up.
 Maybe they’ve even started production or are in post production.
 Since SO MUCH MONEY can be involved in filmmaking, NDAs can be a good idea.